NickHerrig/nickherrig.com/content/posts/the-fundamentals-intro.md

 The blog series was designed to be a conversation between two people about bite sized computer science topics.
 Imagine that we are grabbing coffee, and while we are slamming that iced americano, or cappuccino we discussed bit shifting and why it's important.
 I also want to have conversations about why things turned out the way they are Today, commonly known as **history**.
-While looking at history i'd like you to question the way the world works Today, and think how it could be better.
+While looking at history i'd like you to question the way the world works Today, and think how it could be better Tomorrow.
 The goal is for the series to be a learning path and to break down the barriers for other folks to join the party.
 Any yes, it is a freaking party.
 Let's Party!

 ## What to Expect
 Before you join me on this journey, lets chat expectations.

 #### Each blog will be no more than 30 minutes.
-We are all busy, I get it... so i'll be keeping the concepts contained.
+We are all busy, I get it... so i'll keep the concepts contained.
 The content will be  short, sweet, and concise.
 Expect to need around 30 minutes to read the blog post and test your understanding.